 I was in awe.
 Antoine knows that these kind of special eating-out moments are always a good investment, as I’ll probably try to copy the experience at home.
 Well, in this case, without the fancy frills part.
 Over the last couple of years, this creamy, velvety velouté soup has turned into a much simpler but delicious starter for dinner guests.

-To cut the sweetness, I added red pepper and a hint of smoked paprika.
+To cut the sweetness of the (sweet) corn, I add a red bell pepper and smoked paprika.
 If you can’t find fresh corn on the cob (which is best), then use frozen kernels and 3/4 litre vegetable stock.

 Sweetcorn and Red Pepper Soup